DGP brane cosmology and quark-hadron phase transition: Field equations in a DGP brane scenario

 where $T_{AB}$ is the energy-momentum tensor of the matter content of the $5$-dimensional space-time and $\ell_{_{\rm DGP}}=\frac{M_4^{2}}{2M_5^{3}}$ is the crossover length scale between the $4D$ and $5D$ regimes in the DGP brane model.
-Note that the brane is the the hypersurface defined at $y=0$.
-To continue, we follow the approach presented in \cite{deffayet} in which it was first shown how one recovers a self-accelerating solution from the DGP field equations (\ref{eq2.3}).
+Note that the brane is the hypersurface defined at $y=0$.
+To continue, we follow the approach presented in \cite{deffayet} where it was first shown how one recovers a self-accelerating solution from the DGP field equations (\ref{eq2.3}).

 Being interested in cosmological solutions, we take a metric of the form

 where $\gamma_{ij}$ is a maximally symmetric 3-dimensional metric $(k=-1,0,1$ will parameterize the spatial curvature) and we focus our attention on a spatially flat ($k=0$) space-time.
 Since matter resides on the brane and the bulk is taken to be empty, the field equations (\ref{eq2.3}) in the bulk can be written as